IanRFerguson/klondike/README.md

 ## Usage

-In this demo we'll connect to BigQuery, read data, transform it, and write it back to the data warehouse.
+In this demo we'll connect to Google BigQuery, read data, transform it, and write it back to the data warehouse.

 First, connect to the BigQuery warehouse by supplying the `BigQueryConnector()` object with the relative path to your service account credentials.